-I am glad to see a number of states are starting to recognize the rights of adoptees to their history.
+I am glad to see a number of states are starting to recognize the rights of adoptees.
 In Ohio, adult adoptees will be able to get their original birth certificates under a recent change in state law.
 Lawmakers in New York and Georgia are considering similar actions.
 (Here’s an overview of birth certificate access state by state, courtesy of the American Adoption Congress.)

 Writing about this has brought back a memory.
 In 2012, it came in the mail, many weeks after I had requested my birth certificate from the state of Illinois.
-Until that day, I didn’t have a single document related to my adoption.
-It was a private affair that occurred soon after my birth in the 1960s in suburban Chicago.
+Until that day, I didn’t have a single document related to my adoption, a secret affair that didn’t involve an adoption agency.

 My hands shook a bit as I ripped open the envelope.
 Inside was a non-certified birth certificate containing an honest answer to that basic question I had wondered about for years: Who is my birth mother?

-The birth certificate dispelled a couple of myths I had entertained.
-Contrary to what I had suspected, my birth mother was not a member of my adoptive family, nor was she a teenager who got in trouble.
-Lillian was a married woman of 28 when she had me.
-Of course, my birth certificate did not fill in all the blanks, especially the one for my father.
-He was listed as “not legally known.”
+The birth certificate dispelled a couple of myths.
+Contrary to what I had thought, my birth mother was not a member of my adoptive family, nor was she a teenager who got in trouble.
+Lillian was a married woman of 28 with four children when she brought me into the world.
+Of course, my birth certificate did not fill in all the blanks, especially the one for my father, who is listed as “not legally known.”